How to Write Code of Conduct and Code of Ethics

 Finally, the code of ethics is typically published online for the benefit of customers and shareholders, while the code of business conduct is a more internal agreement.

-What to include in your code of conduct and code of ethics?
+What to include in the code of conduct and code of ethics?

 Both codes can be in separate forms or combined into one document that blends ethical principles into professional action.
 The business conduct and the code of ethics contain policies and guidelines which are specific to the company.